Supra-Labs/supra-dev-hub/Supra Hackathons/PermissionlessIV/hackathon-challenges.md

   $5,000

-- **What is the number of projects awarded in This Perticular Challenge?**
+- **What is the number of projects awarded in This Particular Challenge?**

   3 Projects